yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/outbound-campaigns/whatsapp-campaign.md

 ## What is a WhatsApp notification campaign?

-WhatsApp is known for its stellar nessage notification open rates.
-Brands can plan their customer outrech and communication around WhatsApp.
+WhatsApp is known for its stellar message notification open rates.
+Brands can plan their customer outreach and communication around WhatsApp.

 ## Let's get started